8th Grade Curriculum

 This course will involve several methods of instruction and practice including pencil-paper practice, utilization of computer programs that will enhance math skill and abilities, projects, games and situations that require students to apply mathematical concepts in ways that allow them to make connections between math and other subjects.
 Students will also opportunities to encourage recognizing and understanding the extended use of math in everyday life.

 Eighth-grade students who meet given criteria are invited to participate in Algebra 1.
 Upon successful completion of this course, students will have earned a high school course credit for math.
 This course is fast paced and will cover a wide variety of mathematical concepts including operations with complex numbers, exploring linear, quadratic, cubic and piecewise functions using numerical and algebraic techniques as well as using graphing techniques.
 The student will be able to solve quadratic, radical and absolute value equations and inequalities.
-The student will also gain a deeper knowledge and understanding of probability and data analysis.
+The student will also gain a more in depth knowledge and understanding of probability and data analysis.

 Georgia/American History 8